-Consultants tap the writing and presentation skills honed as ES majors to compose technical reports and deliver recommendations to clients.
+You'll tap the writing and presentation skills honed as an ES major to compose technical reports and deliver recommendations to clients.

-Environmental Studies majors gain a broad-based perspective about environmental issues which will serve them well as an environmental educator.
-Educators must be able to digest available information to learn about the environment surrounding their geographic area of practice and rely on your training to collect and interpret information and to conduct fieldwork.
+ES majors gain a broad-based perspective on environmental issues which can serve you well as an environmental educator.
+You'll need to digest available information to learn about the environment surrounding your geographic area of practice and rely on your training to collect and interpret information and to conduct fieldwork.

-The sincere fascination with nature possessed by most ES majors will help them to convey a sense of excitement in their interactions with visitors or students.
-Public speaking skills polished on campus will help the educator provide dynamic presentations.
+It's important to convey a sense of excitement in your interactions with visitors or students, and public speaking skills polished on campus will help you provide dynamic presentations.

 Public Relations Specialist

 Environmental organizations need to influence public perceptions to gain political and financial support for their initiatives.
-Public relations specialists or communications staff use the knowledge acquired as Environmental Studies majors when generating press releases about programs and activities at their employer or client organizations.
+As a public relations specialist or communications staff member, you'll use the knowledge acquired as an ES major when generating press releases about programs and activities at your employer's or client's organizations.

-PR specialists use writing skills cultivated through their ES studies to develop content for the websites of environmental entities and to help compose text for fundraising brochures and letters.
+You'll use writing skills cultivated through your ES studies to develop content for the websites of environmental entities and to help compose text for fundraising brochures and letters.

 If you choose to go to law school after earning your ES degree, your scientific knowledge will be an asset when working with clients on environmentally related cases.
-Environmental attorneys interview expert witnesses like environmental engineers, biologists, chemists and environmental scientists as they prepare and litigate their cases.
-They must interpret scientific material and evaluate the validity/reliability of those findings.
+You'll interview expert witnesses like environmental engineers, biologists, chemists, and other environmental scientists as they prepare and litigate their cases.
+You'll need to interpret scientific material and evaluate the validity/reliability of those findings.

-Attorneys rely on the writing skills developed by Environmental Studies majors to compose legal briefs and other documents.
-They may help draft the language for environmental regulations if they work for governmental entities.
+As an attorney, you'll rely on the writing skills developed as an ES major to compose legal briefs and other documents.
+You may help draft the language for environmental regulations if you work for a governmental entity.

-When technical solutions are required to resolve problems with environmental contamination or pollution, environmental engineers are often called upon to propose and implement those systems.
-Environmental engineers draw upon knowledge of environmental science when designing environmental technology.
-They tap the quantitative skills developed by environmental science majors when calculating the physical dimensions of systems.
+When technical solutions are required to resolve problems with environmental contamination or pollution, environmental engineers often are called upon to propose and implement those systems.
+In this role, you'll draw upon knowledge of environmental science when designing environmental technology and tap the quantitative skills developed as an ES major when calculating the physical dimensions of systems.

-Environmental engineers write proposals for projects and present their recommendations to clients.
-They need to research and defend a position, collaborate with other professionals, devise solutions and present them in a clear, concise way, which are abilities honed during an environmental science education.
+You'll be expected to write proposals for projects and present recommendations to clients that show you've researched and defended a position, collaborated with other professionals, devised solutions and presented them in a clear, concise way.

-Organizations of all kinds have an increasing need to develop greener ways of carrying out their functions.
-Sustainability specialists assess the environmental practices and impact of an organization.
-They recommend and implement strategies to conserve resources and limit environmental damage.
+Organizations of all kinds are seeking greener ways of carrying out their functions.
+As a sustainability specialist, you'll assess the environmental practices and impact of an organization and recommend and implement strategies to conserve resources and limit environmental damage.